About me

 Jeongbae Choi is a PhD candidate at the School of Information Studies, Syracuse University.

-For my dissertation study, I focus on developing an alternative and comprehensive information literacy framework and curriculum based on realist approaches, through the integration of critical realism in the philosophy of science, social realism in curriculum studies, and the capability approach in political economics.
+For my dissertation study, I reframe Information Literacy as Capability (ILaC)—combined capabilities for informed beings and doings—based on realist approaches, through the integration of critical realism in the philosophy of science, social realism in curriculum studies, and the capability approach in political economy.

-I hold bachelor’s and master’s degrees in sociology from Seoul National University, South Korea, and have professional experience as a social sciences librarian at SungKyunKwan University.
+I hold bachelor’s and master’s degrees in sociology from Seoul National University (South Korea), a bachelor’s in library and information science from National Institute for Lifelong Education (South Korea), and have professional experience as a social sciences librarian at SungKyunKwan University.

 Contact